Facing the Temple of the Muses, this converted sandstone steading offers families, history fans or nature-lovers a

-As with each of the Steadings properties, Dryburgh Steading Three is equipped with quality kitchen equipment, luxurious bed linen and towels, waffle bath robes, televisions and a quick and easy first night welcome hamper of pasta and other goodies.
-Dogs are very welcome and there is a hose pipe outside each property to clean dogs after walking.
+You’ll enjoy quality kitchen equipment, luxurious bed linen and towels, indulgent waffle bathrobes, flatscreen televisions and a generous welcome hamper of goodies.
+Dogs are very welcome, and an outdoor hose pipe helps to clean them after muddy walks.

 Utility / boot room with washing machine and dryer.

 Fully-equipped kitchen with dining area seating six, electric oven and ceramic induction hob, dishwasher, fridge / freezer, microwave and Nespresso coffee machine.
 The kitchen has a wall-mounted TV and is well equipped with good quality cookware, crockery and glassware.
 A double door leads from the kitchen to a patio area.

 Sitting room with additional dining space for six, log burner, large sofa, double sofa and armchair.
 Smart TV.
 French doors lead out to a small enclosed garden with patio area.

 Bedroom one with king size bed, bedside tables, chest of drawers, small wardrobe and TV.

 Bedroom two with super king bed, bedside tables, dressing table, armchair, wardrobe and TV.
 Velux window with black-out blind.

 En-suite shower room with shower, heated towel rail, basin and WC.

 Bedroom three with super king bed, bedside tables, two armchairs, wardrobe and TV.
 This bedroom has views across the lawned garden and the field beyond.

 En-suite shower room with shower, heated towel rail, basin and WC.

 There is ample parking in the designated area adjacent to the Steadings.
 Guests are welcome to drive into the shared front courtyard to drop off luggage.

 Babies & children

 A travel cot and highchair are available on request.

 Two well-behaved dogs are very welcome.
 There is a hose pipe in the courtyard to clean dogs after walking.
 Guests must please clear up after their dogs.

 The property is very well equipped with luxurious bed linen and towels, Cole and Lewis guest toiletries, waffle bath robes and hairdryers in every bedroom.